• Random Moments of Life

 13 Tuesday Jan 2015

-Posted by vositha in Climate Change
+Posted Climate Change

-Pope Francis has successfully grabbed the attention of many irrespective of religion.
+inPope Francis has successfully grabbed the attention of many irrespective of religion.
 From speaking on gay rights, and being cited by President Barack Obama as a key player in improving the international relations between Cuba and the USA, the Pope seems to have made the impossible possible.
 His next step?
 A call of mobilise for climate change.

 At a meeting recently held the Pope said, “Climate change, the loss of biodiversity and deforestation are already showing their devastating effects in the great cataclysms we witness,”